raytian/ymbeseo/readme.txt

 == Installation ==

-1. Upload the `wordpress-seo` folder to the `/wp-content/plugins/` directory
+1. Upload the `ymbeseo` folder to the `/wp-content/plugins/` directory
 1. Activate the Yoast SEO plugin through the 'Plugins' menu in WordPress
 1. Configure the plugin by going to the `SEO` menu that appears in your admin menu